Issue for seniors can come suddenly, without warning

 Care of elderly in-home is usually more affordable than the monthly fees in an assisted living facility or nursing home.

 You may also find it valuable to hire the services of a licensed geriatric care manager (a nurse or social worker who specializes in care of elderly), especially if you live far away from the person who needs care.
 We almost did this in order to have Dad stay at home in Arizona, but being almost deaf and blind, it would have been too confusing for him.
 So check out all options and compare expenses.

 Most elderly problems are related to health: physical, mental and emotional.
 Our above-mentioned pages on the fundamentals of caregiving can help you sort out what you need to know about caregiver duties, home healthcare providers, and types of long term care.

--- Care for elderly in home takes a lot of planning, whether a loved one is staying in their own home or moving in with someone else (perhaps you).
-Here are some great tips and ideas to consider, including having some fun!
+Care For Elderly In Home – Tips and Ideas — Care for elderly in home takes a lot of planning, whether a loved one is staying in their own home or moving in with someone else (perhaps you).
+Here are some great tips, including having some fun!